ameyalambat128/breze.one/README.md

 # [Breze](https://breze.one)

+Source Code for Breze.one, official landing website for Breze

 Browse Through Your Emails in a Breze!

-Source Code for Breze.one, landing page for Breze

 ### Join the waitlist on https://breze.one